pragmasoft-ua/kite-chat/README.md

-# k1te-chat-backend Project
+# Kite Chat Backend

+Kite chat allows to add live web chat widget to any web site and use Telegram channel as a support team's backend to reply live chat requests.

+Kite chat backend provides websocket endpoint for webchat widget and telegram bot webhook to forward messages to the Telegram channels.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode